 When should I stop using it and talk to a doctor?

-How do I track progress without obsessing?
+How should I track progress without obsessing?